 Like directors, a company secretary is considered an ‘officer’ of the company (as defined by the Companies Act 2006).
 They are an important member of the management team, often with far-reaching responsibilities.
 For that reason, the role of company secretary requires a versatile and resourceful individual.

-One core duty of the company secretary is to ensure that the company operates within all financial, legal and statutory regulations.
-They are usually responsible for communication with shareholders and for administrative tasks related to shares and share transactions.
-Reflecting the importance of the role, the company secretary is often involved in key strategic decisions.
+A core duty of the company secretary is to ensure the company and its board of directors comply with financial, legal and statutory regulations.
+They act as a vital point of contact for shareholders, regulators, advisers and clients and can reduce the workload of directors by fulfilling key administrative tasks (such as those surrounding share transactions).
+Reflecting the importance of the role, the company secretary often assists with major strategic decisions.

 Helping you manage your companies, whatever their size